laspp/PS-2024/izziv/izziv.md

 ## Kdaj?

-Rešitev morate oddati najkasneje do vključno ponedeljka, 20.
+Rešitev morate oddati najkasneje do vključno torka, 21.
 1. 2025, in jo uspešno zagovarjati pred prvim izpitnim rokom.

 ## Kako?